FarronF/limerick-council-meetings/meetings/2021/07/06-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Annual Meeting of Municipal District of Adare - Rathkeale - 29th June 2021.md

 Councillor Sheahan formally announced he will be a candidate for the next Election and

-hoped all Councillors of the District would be re-elected with him.--- 2
+hoped all Councillors of the District would be re-elected with him.
+---
+2

 **2.**